wemmm/conways-game-of-life/README.md

 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
 ```

+## To run:

+* Clone this repository
+* Navigate to the directory via terminal
+* `python cgol.py`
+* Note that it currently runs forever so you'll have to `ctrl-c` to kill it